Activities in Seitseminen National Park

 - Nature Trails: There are three nature trails (1.5–2 km)

 - Pick Berries and Mushrooms: There are no restrictions on picking berries and mushrooms in the park.

 - Canoeing: Lake Aurejärvi to the north of the park is ideal for 1–2-day canoeing excursions.
 Parts of the lake belong to a nature conservation area.
 Canoes can be hired from local entrepreneurs.

 - Sights and Scenery: At Kovero Crown Tenant Farm you can step back in time and see what life was like in the area in the 1930s.
 The park's other treasures include an old logging cabin by Lake Pitkäjärvi (which can be hired for private use) and in Multiharju old-growth forest.
 Please stay on the marked trails!

-- Walk on Marked Trails: There are four nature trails and a total of around 60 kilometres of signposted routes (6–17 km) in the park, with campfire sites scattered along the way.
+- Walk on Marked Trails: There are three nature trails and a total of around 60 kilometres of signposted routes (6–17 km) in the park, with campfire sites scattered along the way.
 The woods around the Nature Centre and Kovero Crown Tenant Farm as well as parts of Soljastensuo wetland have routes that are suitable for wheelchairs and baby buggies.

 - Mountain biking: There are about 40 kilometres of roads and paths suitable for cycling in the park.
 According to the rules of conduct, mountain biking is allowed only on routes marked on map for this purpose.

 - Guided group tours: Guides at Seitseminen Nature Centre and Kovero Crown Tenant Farm introduce visitors to the park's flora and fauna and the area's history.
 Guided tours can be booked in advance from the Customer service of the Parks and Wildlife Finland, tel. +358 (0)206 39 5270, sisasuomi(at)metsa.fi.